lightninglabs/L402/authentication-flow.md

 The requirements from the user's point of view are simple: They want to be able to use a service as frictionless as possible.
 They are perhaps used to the concept of needing to obtain an API access key first in order to use a service, but do not necessarily want to register an account with their personal information to do so.

 A service using the LSAT protocol supports exactly that requirement: The use of an API key without the need for creating an account first.
-And because no information needs to be input, the process of obtaining the API key can happen transparent to the user, in the background.
+And because no information needs to be input, the process of obtaining the API key can happen transparently to the user, in the background.

-Whenever an LSAT compatible client software connects to a server that uses the protocol, it receives a prompt to pay an invoice over a very small amount \(a few satoshis\).
+Whenever an LSAT-compatible client software connects to a server that uses the protocol, it receives a prompt to pay an invoice over a very small amount \(a few satoshis\).
 Once the client software pays that invoice \(which can happen automatically if the amount does not exceed a user-defined threshold\), a valid API key or authentication token can be constructed.
 That token is stored by the client's software and will be used for all future requests.

 ## Detailed authentication flow